Gary Vaynerchuk has been called a lot of things. Serial entrepreneur. Internet philosopher. Marketing mastermind. Social media genius.

 Five years after taking the reins, Vaynerchuk’s digital marketing acumen had transformed his dad’s sleepy $3 million “booze barn” and turned it into an online wine business with over $60 million in revenues — also one of the first e-commerce retailers in the world.

 Skip ahead.
-Today his business VaynerMedia is a digital media powerhouse bringing in over $200 million in sales annually.
-The firm has 800 employees serving major corporate clients including Chase, Johnson & Johnson, PepsiCo, Toyota and Anheuser-Busch.
+His business VaynerMedia is a digital media powerhouse bringing in hundreds of millions in sales annually.
+The firm has nearly 1,000 employees serving major corporate clients including several Fortune 500 companies.

 Vaynerchuk is tireless — a huge believer in the value of hard work, usually putting in 16-hour days.
 He is also a content marketing machine, pumping out an unbelievable stream of video, audio, and blog material every day.
 With a legion of over 12 million online fans — many of whom are obsessed with him — he is a living, breathing example of the power of brand-building in digital channels.
 His success and insights have become mythologized — an undeniable and well-deserved chapter in the history of digital marketing.